 B-403: Third Priority – Board-Determined

 The third priority group includes any other priority adopted by the Board.
-However, a Board must not establish a priority group based on parent choice of an individual provider or provider type.Rule Reference: §809.43
+However, a Board must not establish a priority group based on parent choice of an individual provider or provider type.

+As noted in the Child Care Workforce Strategic Plan, Boards must be aware that they may designate early childhood educators as a priority population within the third priority group for the receipt of CCS.

+Rule Reference: §809.43

-Boards must ensure that children in the first and second priority groups are enrolled before enrolling children from Board-priority groups.
+Boards must ensure that children in the first and second priority groups are enrolled before enrolling children from Board-determined priority groups.

 B-500: Maintenance of a Waiting List

-The Board must ensure that a list of parents and their children who are waiting for CCS due to lack of funding or lack of providers is maintained and available to TWC on request. three months (.

-Boards must establish a policy for maintaining the waiting list that includes, at a minimum:

-a process for determining parents’ potential eligibility for before they are placed on the waiting list; and

-the frequency at which parent information is updated and maintained on the waiting list.
+Boards must be aware that the child care case management system pre-screener and waiting list application will determine if a parent is potentially eligible for CCS.

+Boards must ensure that a parent with a child on the waiting list is contacted every three months (which is implemented as 90 days in the child care case management system) to determine if the parent still requires child care.
+TX3C will automatically generate a message to parents every 90 days asking them to confirm if they still need care.
+If the parent responds that they still need CCS, they will remain on the waiting list.
+The child is removed from the waiting list if the parent:

+responds that CCS are no longer needed; or

+does not respond to the Board regarding the continued need for CCS within 10 business days.

+A child’s removal from the waiting list due to a parent’s failure to respond to a 90-day request to update the Board on their continued need for child care is not subject to appeal.

 Rule Reference: §809.18

-The waiting list is for parents who need and have applied for .
+The waiting list is for parents who need and have applied for CCS.
 Waiting lists allow priority groups to be serviced correctly and to ensure that low-income parents are served in the order of application date.

 Child Care Open Enrollment—A Board is considered to have open enrollment if at any time during the waiting list reporting month the Board enrolled any new children into care who are not any of the following:

-Mandatory (as defined by TWC Chapter 809 Child Care Services rule §809.43, Priority for Child Care Services, the mandatory population consists of all of priority group one and only DFPS authorizations from priority group two)
+Mandatory (as defined by TWC Chapter 809 Child Care Services rule §809.43 and described in section B-401 of this Guide, the mandatory population consists of all of priority group one and only DFPS authorizations from priority group two)

 Suspensions returning to care within their eligibility year